Editorial Policies and Peer Review System

 Human and Animal Rights

 Manuscripts that report the results of experimental investigation with human subjects must include a statement that informed consent was obtained after the procedure(s) had been fully explained.
-In the case of children and those under wardship or with confirmed insanity, authors are asked to include information about whether the legal custodian's assent was obtained. and a letter of affirmation signed by all authors, confirming the collection of informed consents has to be sent to Bulletin of Clinical Psychopharmacology.
+In the case of children and those under wardship or with confirmed insanity, authors are asked to include information about whether the legal custodian's assent was obtained and a letter of affirmation signed by all authors, confirming the collection of informed consents has to be sent to Psychiatry and Clinical Psychopharmacology.

 Authors have to confirm in the section "Materials and Methods" that study has been conducted in compliance to above mentioned principles, approvals have been obtained from related institutional ethical commitees and informed consents were collected.

-).
 Collection of informed consent from the legal custodians of cases with confirmed insanity is compulsory for case reports.
-The Bulletin of Clinical Psychopharmacology only publishes papers with the highest ethical and scientific standards and is not influenced by commercial interests.
+The Psychiatry and Clinical Psychopharmacology only publishes papers with the highest ethical and scientific standards and is not influenced by commercial interests.
 It is authors' responsibility to ensure compliance to ethical rules.

 Ethical as well as legal considerations require careful attention to the protection of a patient's anonymity in manuscripts of any kind.
 Identifying information such as names, initials, hospital numbers, dates, photographs, and family pedigree must be avoided, unless disclosure is allowed by written consent of patient or the legal custodian of the patient.
 Informed consent for this purpose requires that an identifiable patient be shown in the manuscript to be published.
 Patient consent should be written and archived either with the journal, the authors, or both, as dictated by local regulations or laws.
 It must be mentioned in the text that informed consent was obtained from the participants.